-- Indigenous language instructors improve their language fluency, teaching skills and knowledge through a post-secondary education experience
+- Indigenous language instructors improve their language proficiency, teaching skills and knowledge through a post-secondary education experience

 - Alberta jurisdictions enhance their language teaching capacity and ability to support Indigenous students in revitalizing their language and culture

-There are 5 bursaries of $2,500 for Alberta teachers, Elders or instructors to take an accredited post-secondary course in an Indigenous language or an Indigenous teaching method.
-Up to $2,500 more funding may be available for travel and accommodation expenses.
+There are 5 bursaries up to $5,000 each for Alberta teachers, Elders or instructors to take an accredited post-secondary course in an Indigenous language or an Indigenous teaching method.
+Funding may cover course tuition, travel and accommodation expenses.

 Contact Teacher Qualifications Service at the Alberta Teachers' Association to learn more about language course salary qualification and assessment.